 George is also a trained and credentialed mediator in MA.
 He provides confidentiality protected by statute in the mediation of all commercial, estate, probate and family disputes.

 George is an active member of the Bar in Florida as well as Massachusetts.
 George has been consistently rated among the Best Lawyers in America (Commercial Litigation, Bankruptcy Litigation, Trusts & Estates Litigation) from 2005-2013; a Massachusetts Super Lawyer (Top 100 in 2008, 2011) from 2004-2012; and a New England Super Lawyer (Top 100 in 2011) from 2011-2012.

 He has also received the Fraser Award for Pro Bono Excellence from the Boston Arts and Business Council (Volunteer Lawyers for the Arts).

 George is a graduate and active alumnus of Boston Latin School, Harvard College, and Boston College Law School.
 He is a former Alumni Board President at Boston College Law School.
 Dedicated to “paying forward” on his success, George has led programs for Boston urban youth for more than twenty years, including: the Boston Bar Association High School Summer Jobs Program; the Discovering Justice civic education program; the Boston Latin School Foundation; and the Boston College Law School loan repayment assistance program for public-service graduates.
 George is currently a board member of the Boston Bar Foundation (and its Grants Committee) and the South Boston Neighborhood House.

 Special Service Award

-Professor Ault received his A.B. and LL.B. from Harvard University.
+Professor Brown received his A.B. from Harvard and his J.D. from Harvard Law School.